-In connection with the offering, the Company solicited shareholder approval of (i) the ability of the Investors to convert the securities into common stock, which in the aggregate exceed 20% of our currently outstanding shares of common stock and (ii) the issuance of the securities to certain Affiliated Investors pursuant to the terms and conditions of an Affiliate Purchase Agreement at a stockholders' meeting to be held as soon as possible, referred to herein as the Shareholders' Meeting.
-At a special meeting of stockholders held on May 25, 2010, the stockholders approved the transaction.
+In connection with the offering, the Company has agreed to solicit shareholder approval of (i) the ability of the Investors to convert the securities into common stock, which in the aggregate exceed 20% of our currently outstanding shares of common stock and (ii) the issuance of the securities to certain Affiliated Investors pursuant to the terms and conditions of an Affiliate Purchase Agreement at a stockholders' meeting to be held as soon as possible, referred to herein as the Shareholders' Meeting.

-The Company closed on the offering with the Non-Affiliate Purchasers on April 1, 2010 and, closed on the offering with the Affiliate Purchasers on June 2, 2010.
+The Company closed on the offering with the Non-Affiliate Purchasers on April 1, 2010 and, further, will close the offering with the Affiliate Purchasers as soon as reasonably possible after the receipt of stockholder approval at the Shareholders' Meeting.